Prisma MySQL Setup

 3

-Why use a Shadow Database?
+Why Shadow Database?

 generator client {